p-wegner/usermanagement/prd/multitenancy-keycloak.md

 - API must enforce that users can only see/manage users, roles, and groups within their permitted subtree.
 - **Hierarchical subadmin enforcement**: Subadmins (members of admin subgroups) can only manage users, groups, and permissions within their subtree.
 - **Per-group permission enforcement**: For ComplexApp, permissions can be managed at any group level, and APIs must enforce that only authorized admins can modify group permissions.
+- **Customer admin isolation**: Customer admins using the API should only see their respective client roles, users, and groups.
+The API must filter all responses to include only resources within the admin's scope.
 - Group-based scoping is used for hierarchical admin delegation (e.g., usermanagement-admins).
 - Role and group assignments are validated to prevent privilege escalation or cross-tenant access.
 - **Token claims**: Include tenant and customer information in tokens to enable application-level authorization.